 Here are the top decisions that have helped us hack our HCOL area:

 1- Boost our Income.
 Achieving FI in a high cost of living area starts with earning more.
-We are a dual-income household and we’re fortunate that we both earn a good salary.
+We are a dual-income household.
+I currently work a traditional W2 job for a nonprofit organization, and Jess quit her job a year and a half ago to run her own business.
 Earning more is essential to achieve FI in a HCOL area.
-Spend your time on increasing your income first.

 2- Not Eating Out Regularly.
-Many of my coworkers eat out for lunch every single day.
-I bring my PB&J sandwich from home almost every single day.
-We rarely go out for dinner as well, and as a result, our food budget was nearly cut in half.
+Many of my coworkers would eat out for lunch or order take-out every single day.
+I eat a PB&J at home almost every day.
+And, we rarely go out to dinner or order in, and as a result, our food budget was nearly cut in half.

 4- Do It Yourself.
 Three years ago we built our own back patio.
 It was quite the project because we had to dig out our backyard.
 It took 5 full weekends of work with the other condo owners in our building.
-The total cost for supplies was around $3,000.
+The total cost for supplies was around $3,000 (split between the two of us).
 While no small number, it was significantly less than the $17,000 quote that we received from a landscaper.
-By learning how to do things yourself, you can avoid the high hourly rates for service companies.
+By learning how to do things yourself, you can avoid the high rates charged by contractors.

 5- Buy a reasonably sized home and stay there.
 Many people say that it’s better to rent than buy in a HCOL area.
 Our experience has been that buying our home and staying here has made a huge impact on our net worth.

-Many of our friends’ rent have increased in recent years.
-We have a fixed housing expense that has stayed the same for the past 4.5 years.
-Our home has also appreciated at least $75,000 in the time that we have owned it.
-This may not happen every 5 years, but it is a great start.
+Many of our friends’ rents have increased in recent years.
+We have a fixed housing expense that has stayed the same for the past 6.5 years.
+Our home has also appreciated at least 50% in the time that we have owned it.
+This may not happen every 6 years, but it is a great start.

 Living in a high cost of living area or urban environment can be very expensive.
-But it does not have to be.
+But it doesn’t have to be as expensive as you might expect.
+It also may not hinder your FI goals at all.
 If you are intentional, you can enjoy all of the perks of the great location without sacrificing your long-term aspirations.